Introducing the Inspire Sleep Apnea Implant:

 What is Inspire Sleep Apnea therapy?

-Dr. Doug Anderson now offers a new solution for obstructive sleep apnea called Inspire.
-Inspire therapy in Ogden works inside your body with your natural breathing process to treat sleep apnea.
+Dr. Doug Anderson now offers a new surgical solution for obstructive sleep apnea called Inspire.
+Inspire therapy in Ogden works inside your body with your natural breathing process to treat sleep apnea through hypoglossal nerve stimulator implantation.
 Mild stimulation keeps the airway open during sleep, allowing air to flow naturally.
 A patient uses a small handheld remote to turn Inspire on before bed and off when they wake up.
 No mask, no noise, no hose.

 How is the Inspire Sleep Apnea device implanted?

-The Inspire system at Ogden Clinic is placed under the skin of the neck and chest through three small incisions during an outpatient procedure.
-Most patients return home the same day and take over-the-counter pain medications as needed.
+The Inspire sleep implant system at Ogden Clinic is placed under the skin of the neck and chest through three small incisions during an outpatient procedure.
+Most sleep apnea surgery patients return home the same day and take over-the-counter pain medications as needed.

 Inspire Sleep Apnea Safety and Clinical Results